Sausage and Lentil Soup with Kale Recipe

 Chef Tips and Tricks:

-- The reason I like to cook lentils separately is because all the starch they give off can make a soup murky….and who wants that?
-Soups tend to thicken upon standing, especially those with anything starchy in them like lentils.
+- I like to cook lentils separately because all the starch they give off can make a soup murky….and who wants that?
+Soups tend to thicken upon standing, especially those with anything starchy, like lentils.
 Cooking them separately will help prevent that.
-Also, anything acidic like the tomatoes or the salty broth in this recipe may cause your lentils to take longer to cook.
+Also, anything acidic, like the tomatoes, or salty, like the broth in this recipe, may cause your lentils to take longer.

 - A soup-making tip I’ve learned over my years as a personal chef is to let the soup “rest” approximately 15 to 20 before serving.
-It’s going to be unbearably hot anyway, so let those flavors meld and get to know each other a little bit.
+It will be unbearably hot anyway, so let those flavors meld and get to know each other a little bit.

-Stay well and enjoy this delicious, hearty Sausage and Lentil Soup with Kale!
+Stay well and enjoy this delicious, hearty Sausage Lentil Soup!

 Frequently Asked Questions:

 Yes, absolutely!
 You may wish to switch out the beef broth for chicken or vegetable broth if using turkey or chicken Italian sausage.
-You could also substitute ground meats such as beef, turkey or chicken but the flavor will be much milder.
+You could substitute ground meats such as beef, turkey, or chicken; however, the flavor will be much milder.

 It’s optional.
-You don’t need to but if you want them to cook faster, soaking them is fine.
+You don’t need to, but soaking them is fine if you want them to cook faster.

 Yes, you can!
-If you have time, I would soak the lentils first to remove some of their starch.
-Brown the sausage, combine all the ingredients then cook on low for 7-8 hours.
+If time allows, I would soak the lentils first to remove some of their starch.
+Brown the sausage, combine all the ingredients, then cook on low for 7 to 8 hours.

 More great lentil recipes you’ll love!